 Universal vote-by-mail is an essential tool to raise awareness about municipal elections, and make it simple for every resident to securely vote.
 The City of Rockville adopted a vote-by-mail election in 2019 and saw turnout increase from 6,468 to 12,287.

-Frankie supports a pilot participatory budgeting program to allow neighbors to locally plan, debate, and determine how they would like to see public funds spent by the city.
+Finally, Frankie supports a pilot participatory budgeting program to allow neighbors to locally plan, debate, and determine how they would like to see public funds spent by the city.

 A Diverse, Equitable, and Inclusive Greenbelt for All